 - If you are allergic to beets, you should stay away from them to prevent any mouth discomforts, reactions, or irritations.

-It is best to follow your health schedules for the best diabetes management.
+It is best to follow your health schedule for the best diabetes management.